rcmorano/docker-autocommit/README.md

 WARNING: WARNING: Local (127.0.0.1) DNS resolver found in resolv.conf and containers can't use it.
-Using default external servers : [8.8.8.8 8.8.4.4] root@c29ae4ab011d:/# cd docker-autocommit root@c29ae4ab011d:/docker-autocommit# cucumber _#TODO#_
+Using default external servers : [8.8.8.8 8.8.4.4] root@c29ae4ab011d:/# cd docker-autocommit root@c29ae4ab011d:/docker-autocommit# cucumber
+#TODO: create tests and explain how to BDD featuring
 ...
 ```

-*Note* that the dev-container is configured to run docker with the experimental 'btrfs' driver.
+**Note** that the dev-container is configured to run docker with the experimental 'btrfs' driver.
 Just remove '-s btrfs' from 'Dockerfile' and rebuild container if you are using pure 'aufs'.
+It's
-*Note2* 'aufs' use on top of 'btrfs' is broken AFAIK
+**Note2** 'aufs' use on top of 'btrfs' is broken AFAIK.

 ## Why this way of development?